My Hero Academia season 6: Episodes

-Home video release
+Home media release

 Japanese

-Toho will release the sixth season of the anime on DVD and Blu-ray in four volumes in Japan, with the first volume releasing on January 18, 2023, and the final volume set to be released on July 19, 2023.
+Toho Animation released the sixth season of the anime on Blu-ray and DVD in four volumes in Japan, with the first volume released on January 18, 2023, and the final volume released on July 19, 2023.

+English

+Crunchyroll released the first part of the sixth season on home media on December 19, 2023, while the second part was released on August 27, 2024.
+The complete parts of two volumes received a Blu-ray release on October 21, 2025.